-Innovative university courses from Australia maximise learning while eliminating exam stress.
+Innovative uni courses from Australia maximise learning while eliminating exam stress.

-Imagine being able to get through a whole university program — such as an MBA or bachelor degree — without having to sit any exams.
+Imagine being able to get through a whole university MBA program without having to sit any exams.
 No exams is a reality for some online students.
 And the approach is paying career dividends.

 Here’s why students of Ducere Global Business School and other online universities are succeeding by going exam free.